Nationally UNISON is organised into service groups, which are made up of all the members working in the same sector.

 These elections take place every two years, between elections to the national executive council.

-You also have a right to seek election a delegate to your annual service group conference, representing colleagues in your branch.
+You also have a right to seek election as a delegate to your annual service group conference, representing colleagues in your branch.